 Wednesday, December 2, 2014

-United Way has been selected to provide fiscal agency services and payroll/benefits administration to the Ferguson Commission.
-In this role, United Way will continue serving as a neutral convener throughout the St. Louis region, while providing these services to the Commission so they can focus on their charge.
-The Commission is solely self-funded; United Way dollars will not be used to support the efforts of the Commission.
-Our hope is that United Way’s agreement with the Commission will accelerate the healing of our region.
+United Way has been selected to provide fiscal agency services to the Ferguson Commission.
+In this role, United Way will track Commission funds and distribute payments to vendors and contractors upon written request of the Commission.
+We remain a neutral convener of nonprofit organizations, businesses, government entities and the general public.
+The Commission is solely self-funded.
+Our hope is that United Way’s agreement with the Commission will accelerate the healing of the region.

 Monday, December 1, 2014